 Government-funded science was manipulated to push a government agenda.

-Science, Technology, and Government, and it would build upon a long standing American tradition of wealthy Americans playing a pivotal role in scientific innovation.
+Cuts to government research programs, however, should only be the first step toward making American science great again.
+The second part should come in the form of cutting taxes to the wealthiest Americans, and eliminating taxes for scientific investment.
+This is precisely what Murray Rothbard advocated in Science, Technology, and Government, and it would build upon a long standing American tradition of wealthy Americans playing a pivotal role in scientific innovation.

-efficiencies that come with it.
+While it’s fair to debate whether Elon Musk is closer to Howard Roark or James Taggart based on his use of government subsidies, his SpaceX program has demonstrated the potential of privatizing space exploration — and the efficiencies that come with it.
 For those concerned about private interest in research without explicitly profitable ends, last year private non-profits provided $2.3 billion to basic research.

-have been dedicated to serving the wants and needs of the public will instead be allocated to building ever more expensive weapons for the world’s most powerful military (regardless of its actual performance).
+While his proposed budget is a solid first step toward de-politicizing science, unfortunately the increase in Pentagon spending means that military-related research will continue to enjoy the perks of government privilege.
+Resources that could have been dedicated to serving the wants and needs of the public will instead be allocated to building ever more expensive weapons for the world’s most powerful military (regardless of its actual performance).

 As long as Trump continues to view the military-industrial complex as a sacred cow, he won’t make real progress in draining the swamp.?